enobufs/stun/Readme.md

 # STUN server for Node.js

 ## Overview
-STUN (Simple Traversal of UDP through NAT: RFC3489) is a protocol that allows a client node to obtain an external IP address and port number assigned by a NAT the client is behind, and to find out behavioral type of the NAT.
+STUN (Simple Traversal of UDP through NAT: RFC3489) is a protocol that allows a client node to obtain an external IP address and port number assigned by a NAT the client is behind.
+It can also identify behavioral type of the NAT.
 It is implemented in JavaScript to run with node.js.
-I started this work originally to learn node.js and JavaScript, however, I'd like to share the library with everyone with hopes that it could help others and improve the library with a help from others.
+I started this work originally to learn node.js and JavaScript, however, this library may help other people who are interested in using STUN.

 ## System requirement
 * Node.js v0.4 or above